Page Reviewed / Updated - Apr. 2015

-- applicants must be at least 65 years of age.
-Level of Impairment
+Age - applicants must be at least 65 years of age.

-- applicants are assessed as having a need for nursing home level care Finances
+Level of Impairment - applicants are assessed as having a need for nursing home level care

-Another exception exists through the use of income trusts and asset conversions.
-Applicants can allocate their income which exceeds the limit into a Pooled Income Trust.
+A second exception exists when the applicant uses income trusts and asset conversions.
+Applicants can allocate their income which exceeds the limit into a Pooled Income Trust effectively lowering their income.
 They can also convert assets over the limit into exempt assets.
 For example, final expense insurance and burial plots may be considered exempt.
 Pre-planning for these expenses can lower one's countable resources to the appropriate level.

 Each applicant receives a customized care plan.
 Possible benefits for CoLTS C Waiver participants include the following: